Wilfred/difftastic/README.md

 No. AST merging is a hard problem that difftastic does not address.

-AST diffing is a also lossy process from the perspective of a text diff.
+AST diffing is a lossy process from the perspective of a text diff.
 Difftastic will ignore whitespace that isn't syntactically significant, but merging requires tracking whitespace.